 Learn to Make Your Own Clothes

 There could be situations where hard times last for a long period of time – and that might result in normal supply chains being interrupted for longer than we might like.
-In the case of extremely hard times, life may become completely different.
+In the case of really hard times, life may become completely different.

 Designer suits may no longer be relevant and in the absence of a supply of suitable clothes, the only way may be to craft what is needed.